 Each executive KMP undergoes an individual performance evaluation against individual key performance indicators at the end of each financial year.
 The Nomination, Remuneration and Human Resource Committee reviews the Chief Executive Officer's performance.
-The Chief Executive Officer reviews the performance of each other executive KMP and recommends a performance and STI outcome to the Nomination, Remuneration and Human Resource Committee recommends a performance for approval by the Board.
+The Chief Executive Officer reviews the performance of each other executive KMP and recommends a performance and STI outcome to the Nomination, Remuneration and Human Resource Committee to consider.
+The Nomination, Remuneration and Human Resource Committee recommends a performance and STI outcome for approval by the Board.